-Blanquerna-URL has alliances with more than 1,000 schools and educational centers.
+Blanquerna-URL has alliances with more than a thousand schools and educational centers.
 Our students do internships at:

 The objective of the bachelor's thesis is to evaluate the assimilation of the core skills acquired during the bachelor's degree.
 Essentially, it consists of writing a research project or designing an intervention program that allows the student to prove they have assimilated the degree's competences.

-The thesis is carried out in the 4th year.
+The thesis is written during the fourth academic year and has its own seminar.
 The student decides the topic on which they wants to do the paper, as well as its type, and is tutored by a professor-advisor specialized in the field, who follows the student throughout the course in the Seminar space.
 The topics may be related to or refer to any of the areas of the profession.

 To write the thesis, the student can decide to do a research project or design an intervention program, and the subjects may be related to any of the areas of the profession or make reference to it.

 The work will be conducted individually.
-Work must be written in Catalan, Spanish, or English.
+Projects must be written in Catalan, Spanish, or English.
 In any case, the work will have to include a summary in English, Catalan, and Spanish.

 The bachelor's degree thesis will last two semesters and will be supervised by a professor-advisor, both individually and through Seminar sessions.
 Thus, there will be a space of two hours per week in which the teacher-advisor will hold group seminar sessions in order to share the process being conducted (set guidelines and organize the activity, choose the topic, provide documentation, plan the activities, etc.).
 These Seminar sessions will be alternated with individualized follow-up/tutoring (in which each advisor will personally follow up on the thesis).

-There will be three assessment systems and times:
+There will be three grading systems and assessment times:

-Member of the management and administration teams of public, charter and private schools and educational centers.
+Member of the management teams of schools and educational centers

-Head, technician and teacher in different services and educational institutions.
+Head, technician and teacher in different services, foundations and educational institutions.

 Interdisciplinary teams in educational services in resource centers.